grpc/proposal/A41-xds-rbac.md

 limiting which nodes can access which services within a mesh as encouraged by the principle of least privilege.

-RBAC is not well-suited for precise service-level resource authorization, even if the resource name is exposed to the engine.
-Service-level resource authz 1) requires another filter to perform end-user authentication as TLS just provides service-level authn and 2) does not scale as RBAC provides no mechanism for loading rules on-demand.
+RBAC is not well-suited for precise resource authorization, even if the resource name is exposed to the engine.
+Resource authz 1) requires another filter to perform end-user authentication as TLS just provides client service authn and 2) does not scale as RBAC provides no mechanism for loading rules on-demand.
 Thus RBAC is only intended for service-to-service authz.

 ### Related Proposals: